 Find an eye doctor in your area through the College of Optometrists of Ontario or the Ontario Association of Optometrists.

-The Eye See…Eye Learn® program encourages parents to book a comprehensive eye exam for their kindergarten child with a local, participating optometrist.
+Eye See…Eye Learn® program: Encourages parents to book a comprehensive eye exam for their kindergarten child with a local, participating optometrist.
 The eye exam is covered by OHIP.
 If a child in junior or senior kindergarten needs glasses, they will receive a complimentary pair donated by Plastic Plus, Modern Optical Canada and the participating optometrist.
 Find a participating optometrist near you and book your child’s eye exam.
 Participating doctors will have Eye See…Eye Learn® doctor next to their name.